adhirk/Contextual_Intelligence/README.txt

 The Big Idea:

 What if there is a way to understand/classify the content that the user is interacting?
 This signal can then be capitalized to serve ads effectively, especially in a world where there is no personal identifiers (cookies, Mobile IDs).
 Example: A user browsing through articles on travel is most likely going to make that trip and it would only make sense to show ads relevant travel ads next to those articles.
-Iceland Air Ad is displayed next to travel article.

 The Impact: